y-batsianouski/pipeline-sugar/README.md

   // Steps could contain any scripted pipeline code, even another blocks steps {
+    // This library doesn't checkout for you.
+So you should do it explicitly checkout scm

     // Block could include another block
     // If block name provided, all block steps will be wrapped into pipeline stage block("tests") {